-Credit: 1; Lecture: 1; Lab: 0 Semesters Offered: Fall, Spring Students will gain experience performing in a percussion ensemble.
+Credits, Lecture hours, Lab hours: (1:1:0) Description: Students will gain experience performing in a percussion ensemble.
 This course is open to all percussionists.

-MUSC 2350 Beginning Conducting

-The fundamentals of baton technique are addressed, as well as the basics of score preparation.
+MUSC 2350 Beginning Conducting Semester(s) Taught: Fall, Spring Credits, Lecture hours, Lab hours: (2:2:0) Description: The fundamentals of baton technique are addressed, as well as the basics of score preparation.
 Students will be introduced to the application of theoretical formal and historical knowledge to the process of conducting and musical problem solving.

-MUSC 2406 Jazz Chamber Music, Second Year
+MUSC 2406 Jazz Chamber Music, Second Year Semester(s) Taught: Fall, Spring

-Chamber ensemble groups for jazz musicians.
+Credits, Lecture hours, Lab hours: (1:0:2) Description: Chamber ensemble groups for jazz musicians.
 This ensemble will provide students with an opportunity to develop technical skill, sight-reading ability, and knowledge of the repertory related to the ensemble.
 It further allows students to synthesize musical, historical and cultural knowledge into meaningful artistic expression.
 Registration by permission of instructor.
 Audition required.
 May be repeated for credit.

-Prerequisite: MUSC 1406 or permission of Instructor.
+Prerequisites: MUSC 1406 or permission of Instructor.
 Audition required.
+Corequisites: N/A